babylanguagelab/bll_app/src/app/convolabel/README.md

 3. Select a block and click `Play` to listen to the whole block.

    * If the block is too long, label its parts separately.
-Each part is at least 15 seconds long and stops at the segment boundaries.
+Each part is 15 seconds long or less and stops at the segment boundaries.
    * If you choose to label block parts, you can't label whole block any more
-   * The labelled parts will appear in the exported Excel sheet as `block`.`part`
+   * The labelled parts will appear in the exported Excel sheet as `block_n-part_n`

-4. Type in percentages in the windows below.
+4. Type in labels in the windows below.
 The labels are organised in the following way:

    * Adult-directed speech
    * Child-directed speech